gijit/gi/README.md

 $ make install
 $ gi
 ~~~
-See https://github.com/gijit/gi/issues/18 for windows install help.
+See https://github.com/gijit/gi/issues/18 for windows install-from-source help.

-For v1.3.2, there are pre-compiled binaries here https://github.com/gijit/gi/releases/tag/v1.3.2 They have the prelude compiled in now.
-They should run standalone, without needing to install the source.
+For v1.3.5, there are pre-compiled binaries here https://github.com/gijit/gi/releases/tag/v1.3.5 They have the prelude compiled in now.
+They run standalone, without needing to install the source.
 Note that the importing of other packages (e.g. `fmt`; use `println` instead) is not yet functional.

 # the dream